HudsonNock/Air-Hockey-Sim/README.md

   ### Parameter Identification

   Using encoder data for position and measured voltages \( V_x, V_y \), we performed parameter identification in MATLAB.
+The code for this section was written by Mauro.

   The identification process involved:
   1. Splitting the trajectory data into **short path segments**.